French women are famous for their flawless, foundation-free skin—and perhaps the reason why is this cult-favourite retinol.

 Well, I was surprised to discover that A313 is VERY strong!
 Not only did I experience itching for the first little while, but my skin also got really dry and flaky.
 It wasn't irritated, just peeling off around my chin and nasolabial folds, as you can see in the "before" photo on the left.

-I haven't experienced that kind of peeling with any other retinol—not even The Ordinary's Retinol 1% in Squalane (reviewed here) or Shani Darden's Retinol Reform (reviewed here).
+I haven't experienced that kind of peeling with any other over-the-counter retinoid—and I was using The Ordinary's Retinol 1% in Squalane (reviewed here) and Shani Darden's Retinol Reform (reviewed here).
 It was more like the peeling you get from prescription Retin-A, minus the redness and extreme dryness.

 I dealt with it by using my Foreo Luna 2 for Combination Skin to buff off the flakes, and stepping up my hydration.
 I found the Dr Roebuck's Iceburgs Hydrating Mask and Tata Harper Moisturizing Mask especially helpful.